Today I’m going to answer the trillion culture… oops I mean dollar question… Do you need a probiotic?

 Can I Maintain My Healthy Gut Bacteria Without Probiotic Supplements?

-Guess what, as with almost all things human health, it all starts with your diet.
+But hey guess what, as with almost all things related human health, it all starts with your diet.

 For example, the bacteria living in your colon release enzymes largely responsible for the fermentation of fibre in your gut, which leads to the production of what are known as SCFAs (short chain fatty acids).